Abdul Azizi Ali Rahman: Club career

 For the year 2022, DPMM played domestically in the 2022 Brunei FA Cup.
 Abdul Azizi registered seven goals for the campaign including a hat-trick against Jerudong FC on 16 October.
 His team went all the way to the final of the tournament, and prevailed over Kasuka FC 2–1 which gave Abdul Azizi his sixth Brunei FA Cup medal.

 Returning to the Singapore Premier League the following year, Abdul Azizi opened his account for the season against Geylang International in a 1–3 loss on 19 March.
+He added another goal to his tally on 8 July against league leaders Albirex Niigata SIngapore in a commendable 1–1 draw.

+Azizi was announced to be leaving DPMM on 7 February 2024, along with other experienced players like Wardun Yussof, Fakharrazi Hassan, Razimie Ramlli, Hendra Azam Idris and Helmi Zambin.
+However, he returned to the side's second team competing in the 2024–25 Brunei Super League from January 2025, and scored a goal against Kota Ranger in a 6–1 victory on the 28th.
+Ultimately, the team finished as runners-up to Kasuka FC after a 2–3 loss in the final fixture of the two sides.

+On 18 May 2025, he played as a starter in the 2025 Brunei FA Cup final against Indera SC.
+His team prevailed 1–0 through a goal by Matías Hernández, bringing him his seventh FA Cup medal in his career.